igor11191708/swiftui-loop-videoPlayer/README.md

 - **Commands and Settings**: Through these, you instruct the player on what to do and how to do it.
 Settings define the environment and initial state, while commands offer real-time control.

 - **Event Feedback**: Through event handling, the player communicates back to the application, informing it of internal changes that may need attention.
+Due to the nature of media players, especially in environments with dynamic content or user interactions, the flow of events can become flooded.
+To manage this effectively and prevent the application from being overwhelmed by the volume of incoming events, the system collects these events every second and returns them as a batch.

 ## API Specifications